Villa Vie Odyssey: What life is like living permanently on board a cruise ship

 Read more: Behind the scenes at the float-out of Disney’s latest $900 million cruise ship

-Once she had purchased her cabin, Sharon said no one was surprised when she told them she was swapping her life on land for a permanent adventure out at sea.
+Once she had purchased her cabin, Sharon says no one was surprised when she told them she was swapping her life on land for a permanent adventure out at sea.

 “I taught foreign languages, and I took kids to Europe, so me getting on a cruise ship and seeing the world is pretty much what they would [expect].
 They loved the idea.”